 This is a great example of how a little time spent on analysis and the application of basic design principles can breathe new life into tired interfaces.

-As far as development is concerned, it proceeded without a hitch and the new look CMS is serving Squiz customers to this day.
+As far as development is concerned, it proceeded without a hitch and the new look CMS is serving Squiz customers the world over to this day.

 Share this Post